ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 {: #custom-image-cloud-object-storage}

 If you plan to import an image from a file, you must provision an instance of {{site.data.keyword.cos_full_notm}} if you don't already have one.
 You can then upload the file to a bucket there.
 You must also create an IAM authorization between the Image Service for VPC and {{site.data.keyword.cos_full_notm}}.
 For more information, see [Granting access to {{site.data.keyword.cos_full_notm}} to import images](/docs/vpc?topic=vpc-object-storage-prereq&interface=cli).

+## z/OS Wazi aaS custom images
+{: #custom-image-zos}

+You can use IBM Wazi Image Builder to create your own custom z/OS-based {{site.data.keyword.waziaas_full_notm}} (Wazi aaS) image and import the custom image into {{site.data.keyword.vpc_full}}.

+IBM Wazi Image Builder is a separately orderable product from [IBM Passport Advantage](https://www.ibm.com/software/passportadvantage/){: external}.
+There are additional requirements to order and use Wazi Image Builder.
+The image cost is the premium applied to cover the cost of technologies that allows for z/OS dev and test images to run on IBM Z hardware in IBM’s cloud infrastructure as a service layer.

+The z/OS Wazi aaS custom image must meet the following requirements:
+* Is in qcow2 format
+* The operating system is z/OS 2.4 or z/OS 2.5

+For more information, see [Bringing your own image with Wazi Image Builder](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=bringing-your-own-image-wazi-image-builder){: external}.

 ### Private catalog considerations
 {: #custom-image-cloud-private-catalog}